top of page

 6. Drain the pasta and mix it with the sauce: Drain the pasta, reserving a small cup of the cooking water.

-7. Serve: Serve the Struncatura immediately and hot in warmed bowls or pasta plates, garnished with the toasted breadcrumbs and chopped parsley.
+7. Serve: Serve the Struncatura immediately on hot plates, garnished with the toasted breadcrumbs and chopped parsley.
 Serve the remaining bread crumbs in a bowl on the side.

 TEXT-ONLY RECIPE